ianrae/twixt/README.md

  from the model.
 A typical edit action would get a model from the database, load it into a twixt, and render a form of the twixt.

       User user = User.find().getById(id); //get model
-      UserTwixt twixt = new UserTwixt();
-      twixt.copyFromModel(user);           //load twixt
+      UserTwixt twixt = new UserTwixt();   //create twixt twixt.copyFromModel(user);           //load twixt
       Form<UserTwixt> form = Form.form(UserTwixt.class).fill(twixt);
       //..render the form

 copyFromModel copies fields automatically, or can be overridden to do custom copying.

-On post-back, use a TwixtBinder to bind the HTTP request into your TwixtForm. copyToModel will copy the validated data into the model.
+On post-back, use TwixtBinder to bind the HTTP request into your TwixtForm. copyToModel will copy the validated data into the model.

       TwixtBinder<UsreTwixt> binder = new TwixtBinder();